morucci/repoxplorer/README.md

 - close-bug: #123
 - implement-feature: bp-new-scheduler

-To be complete all key: value that match the following regex will be indexed:
+All "key: value" that match the following regex will be indexed:

 ```
 '^([a-zA-Z-0-9_-]+):([^//].+)$'